Quitting Smoking - Topic Overview

 else—it will be easier for you to try to quit for good.

 Quitting smoking is hard.
 Some people who have quit say that it was the hardest thing they have ever done.
 But most smokers eventually are able to quit smoking.
 And you don't have to do it alone.
 Ask your family, friends, and doctor to help you.
 Get what you need to help you quit for good.

 Get ready.
 If you're ready to quit right

 now, go ahead.
 Medicines and support can help you stay on track.
 But if you

 want to plan ahead, you don't have to stop right away.
 Set a date to quit.
 Pick

 a time when you won't have a lot of stress in your life.
+Think about cutting down on smoking before your quit date.
 Get rid of ashtrays,

 lighters, or spit cups before you quit.
+Talk to your partner or friends about helping you stay smoke-free.
 Don't let people smoke in your

 Change your routine.
 For example, if you